The Takeda Castle Ruins are laid out radially with the foundations of the stone fortress (tenshudai)

 A walking stick also comes in very handy.

-Climb the mountain slowly and be careful in your footing so that you do not burden your knees or lower back or injure yourself.
+Climb the mountain slowly and be careful in your footing so that you do not burden your knees or

 When you reach the end of this trail, you will enter a paved mountain path.